Introduction and configure Microsoft 365 Tenant

 If you have the necessary Global Administrator, Application Administrator or Cloud Application administrator role click on the Grant admin consent to <tenant name> button.

-Ensure there are now Green ticks in the Status column for the API permissions that have just been granted.
+Ensure there is now a Green tick in the Status column for the API permission (ActivityFeed.Read) that have just been granted.

 Generate a new key/client secret for your application